 When other partner airlines cost less

 Speaking of cash, the carrier charges levied on reward bookings with Emirates are among the highest in the industry.
-Of course, if Emirates is the only airline with available reward seats when and where you need to travel, you won’t have much choice if you’re booking using points.
+Of course, if Emirates is the only airline with available reward seats when and where you need to travel, you won’t have much choice if you want to book using points.

 But when you do have a choice, don’t just look at how many points it might cost to fly with a different airline.
 Also look at how many dollars you’ll need to pay on the side.

-For example, from Australia to Europe, it costs the same number of Qantas Points to fly with Emirates as it does to book with Qatar Airways.
-And while Qatar Airways levies carrier charges of its own, they’re generally less than you’d pay with Emirates on a comparable itinerary.
+For example, from Australia to Europe, it costs the same number of Qantas Points to fly with Emirates as it does to book with Malaysia Airlines.
+And while there are still fees and charges to pay when booking with Malaysia Airlines, they’re typically far less than you’d pay with Emirates on a comparable itinerary.

 If you have a choice, that’s great – but when you don’t, Emirates is still an option, albeit with the higher carrier charges.